 I prefer not to discuss my finances, in any way, with anyone.
 This question inadvertently pries into my current financial situation, which I am not comfortable discussing.

 It's presumptuous.
 First, it presumes that traveling is only for the wealthy elite, when in fact, travel is affordable for most people.
 Second, it insinuates that not only do I not really know how to manage my money but that the asker does not either.

 Finally, it's limiting.
 Traveling is not limited to flying around the globe, eating unknown foods, and experiencing wild adventures.
 Traveling is driving one hour west to a new hiking spot, exploring that city two hours away that you've always wanted to see, or simply trying out that new Peruvian restaurant in town you've heard rave reviews about.
 Traveling, is by definition, broad.

 But alas, this question is still here, lingering.
 So let's get to it.
 Keep in mind, this answer is different for all travelers, although you can definitely find some common themes, tips, and tricks.

 I work.
 A lot.
 And hard.
 I have a full time job in Marketing that requires my full day to day attention.
-We run a lot of events and work a lot of trade shows that often require my time outside of your typical 9-5.
-While my travels may look glamorous, my job is often not.
+I also am a manager part-time at a local restaurant.
+I work anywhere from 50-70 hours a week.
+While my travels may look glamorous, my day to day life is often not.
 I can give you all the tips, tricks, hacks, and deals in the world, but at the end of the day, you still need your base income, no matter how you achieve that.

 I live simply.
 I don't own the newest gadgets or the trendiest clothes.
 For the fourth year in a row, I superglued my winter boots together.
 One more winter, I tell myself, every year.
 I don't cook gourmet meals, either.
 It's usually a simple chicken dish or a classic Kraft Mac n cheese dinner.
 That's not to say I don't have my indulgences (hello, wine!) but my day to day life at home looks pretty simple.

 I have a quiet social life.
 I have been blessed with friends who are as lazy and as quiet as I am.
 We all save a lot of money by hanging out in our sweatpants and drinking cheap wine on the weekends.